Vintage Coffee Tables

 Thecoffeetable.co.uk website references similar examples in its ‘brief history of the coffee table’ article.
 “There is a table designed by E.W.
 Godwin in 1868 and made in large numbers by William Watt and Collinson and Lock which is listed as a coffee table in ‘Victorian Furniture’ by R. W. Symonds & B. B. Whineray and also in ‘The Country Life book of English Furniture’ by Edward T. Joy.
 If this was indeed called a coffee table at the time, it may be one of the first examples of a coffee table made in Europe.
 Other sources, however, merely list it as a table so it is hard to be sure.
 What is notable about this table is that it is not a low table at all, but is actually about 27 inches high.”

-What is certain is that mass production of the modern concept of coffee tables, which is very low in height, did not occur until approximately 1920.
+What is certain is that mass production of the modern concept of vintage coffee tables, which is very low in height, did not occur until approximately 1920.
 This was the era that vintage coffee tables of all shapes, sizes, materials were marketed across the world.
 While Wallrocks does not typically deal in a lot of 20th century furniture, we do find some fabulous examples of original early 20th century and vintage coffee tables that we cannot resist.
-Browse our collection of vintage coffee tables below.